 This area was previously identified as a potential alternative pest management site by DOC.
 It is an area of known long-tailed bat activity and contains known short-tailed bat roost trees.
 While no recent biodiversity surveys have been undertaken in the Waitaanga Conservation Area it is known by DOC field staff to be an area occupied by kiwi and likely to be inhabited by all or most of the forest bird species present in areas adjacent to the Project Area.
-The forest is at a higher altitude than the Intended PMA or Wider PMA and has less coastal vegetation as a result.
+The forest is at a higher altitude than the Intended PMA or Wider PMA and has different landforms and vegetation elements. less coastal vegetation as a result.

-A zone of approximately 8000ha has been identified (Figure 9.4) from which a 3650ha PMA will be determined taking into account all available information about the presence and location of long and short-tailed bats, kiwi, forest birds and forest composition.
-Determination of where the PMA boundaries will occur at this Alternative PMA site will give due consideration to the aspects outlined in 9.3.2.2 above.
+A zone of approximately 810,000ha has been identified (Figure 9.4) from which a 3650ha PMA will be determined taking into account all available information about the presence and location of long and short-tailed bats, kiwi, forest birds and forest vegetation composition.
+Determination of where the PMA boundaries will occur at this Alternative PMA site will give due consideration to the aspects outlined in above. all ecological effects of the Project that need to be offset or compensated for.
+A preferred Alternative PMA location and boundary will be determined by the Project's bat and restoration ecologists in consultation with Ngati Tama, the Project avifauna and vegetation ecologists and DOC's bat, avifauna and vegetation ecologists.
+Consideration will be given to: